Alcohol Addiction Medication: Definition, Types, Benefits, Side Effects, Alternatives

 Nalmefene, marketed under the brand name Selincro®, is an opioid receptor antagonist approved in the European Union for reducing alcohol consumption in adult patients with alcohol dependence.
 It is administered orally on an as-needed basis, allowing individuals to take the medication when they anticipate a high risk of drinking.
 Nalmefene works by modulating the brain’s reward system, reducing the reinforcing effects of alcohol and thereby diminishing the urge to drink.
 As of now, nalmefene is not approved by the U.S. Food and Drug Administration (FDA) for the treatment of alcohol dependence.

 Research has demonstrated nalmefene’s efficacy in reducing alcohol consumption.
-For instance, a randomized controlled trial “Clinical moderators of response to nalmefene in a randomized-controlled trial for alcohol dependence: An exploratory analysis” by Nozomu Hashimoto, et al. 2022, found that patients treated with nalmefene experienced a significant reduction in heavy drinking days (HDD) compared to placebo, with a mean difference of 4 days per month at week 12.
-Additionally, total alcohol consumption (TAC) decreased significantly in the nalmefene group compared to placebo.
+For instance, a randomized controlled trial “Clinical moderators of response to nalmefene in a randomized-controlled trial for alcohol dependence: An exploratory analysis” by Nozomu Hashimoto, et al., 2022, found that patients treated with nalmefene experienced a significant reduction in heavy drinking days (HDD) compared to placebo, with a mean difference of 4 days per month at week 12.
+Additionally, total alcohol consumption (TAC) decreased significantly in the nalmefene group compared to the placebo.
 These findings suggest that while nalmefene is effective in reducing alcohol consumption for some patients, its overall value in treating alcohol addiction is not yet fully established.

 What Are the Off-Label Medications for Alcohol Addiction?